ibm-cloud-docs/hs-crypto/index.md

       <caption style="caption-side:bottom;">Table 2.
 Description of the <strong>Import your own key</strong> settings</caption>
     </table>

-3. When you finish filling out the key's details, click **Add key** to confirm.
+3. When you finish filling out the key's details, click **Import key** to confirm.

 From the {{site.data.keyword.hscrypto}} dashboard, you can inspect the general characteristics of your new keys.